 Concetta is a member of Pax Christi Seed Planters local group in the Diocese of Joliet in Illinois.
-With Pax Christi Seed Planters, Concetta has participated in many Congressional visits and built relationships with local, state, and federal representatives and senators to amplify the voices of those who have been made poor.
-As a teacher for 41 years, mother and grandmother, creating a more just and peaceful world for children has always been a focus, creating a culture of nonviolence and equality, free of fear, where everyone matters.
+With Pax Christi Seed Planters, Concetta has participated in many congressional visits and built relationships with local, state, and federal representatives and senators to amplify the voices of those who have been made poor.
+As a teacher for 41 years and a mother and grandmother, creating a just and peaceful world with a culture of nonviolence and equality, especially for children has always been a focus.

 Isaac Chandler is from Jasper, FL.
 Currently he is a high school biology teacher.
 He has been a member of Pax Christi for many years and has worked with the Pax Christi Anti-Racism Team (PCART) for ten years, the Youth and Young Adult Forum, and served on the Planning and Programming Committee for the 2012 National Assembly in Atlanta, GA.
 He was also a workshop presenter at the 2010 and 2012 National Assemblies.

 Jean Stokan – Secretary